Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: Collider prospects: RHN pair production

 In Figs.~\ref{fig:cxmzp} and \ref{fig:cszq}, we show the $Z'$ production cross section $\sg_{pp\to Z'}$ at the 14 TeV LHC as functions of $M_{Z'}$ and $z_Q$ respectively.
 The couplings of $Z'$ with the SM quarks depend on the free charge $z_Q$ and we see that around $z_Q\sim -0.25$, the $\sg_{pp\to Z'}$ acquires the minimum value.
-It is also important to check the behavior of $\sg_{pp\to Z'}\times \textrm{BR}$ for dilepton and di-RHN modes as functions of $z_Q$.
-Since the dilepton resonance search data provides most stringent bounds, we need to minimize that quantity to satisfy the constraints.
-Note that this happens around $z_Q\sim -0.15$ as can be seen in~\ref{fig:csdilep}.
+Actually, the behavior of $\sg_{pp\to Z'}\times \textrm{BR}$ for dilepton and di-RHN modes as functions of $z_Q$ is more important to check.
+Since the dilepton resonance search data provides the most stringent bounds, we need to minimize that quantity to satisfy the constraints.
+At the same time, we also want the di-RHN mode to be sufficiently large to observe it in collider experiments.
+This happens around $z_Q\sim -0.15$ as can be seen in~\ref{fig:csdilep}.
 Later, we will see that the region $z_Q\sim -0.15$ is the most favored region which can be probed through the same-sign di-RHN channel.
-Heavy RHNs can also be probed in future lepton colliders and interested readers can look into Refs.~\cite{Basso:2009hf,Banerjee:2015gca,Chakraborty:2018khw}.
+Note that this channel is a unique channel that can be used to probe the simultaneous presence of $Z'$ and RHN.
+However, if we talk about the discovery prospect of $Z'$ alone, the dilepton and dijet decay modes of $Z'$ obviously perform better than the di-RHN mode i.e. $Z'$ would possibly be discovered in the dilepton/dijet modes before the di-RHN mode.
+In leptophobic $\mathrm{U}(1)$ context, in Ref.~\cite{Arun:2022ecj} it was shown that a considerable region of the parameter space beyond the reach of the future dijet searches can be discovered exclusively using the di-RHN channel.
+Comparing the dijet with the dilepton channel, for a sequential $Z'$, the $\sg\times BR$ exclusion in the dilepton channel~\cite{Aad:2019fac,Sirunyan:2021khd} is roughly one order smaller than the dijet channel~\cite{Aad:2019hjw,Sirunyan:2019vgj}.